 - a few drops of lavender essential oil

 I stirred all the ingredients together until the beeswax melted and then poured it into the round metal tins and let it set.

-- use almond oil instead of olive oil. (not that I didn’t like the olive oil but I’ve never used almond oil before and I would like to give it a try) You can also use avocado oil.
+- use almond oil instead of olive oil. (not that I didn’t like the olive oil, but I’ve never used almond oil before and I would like to give it a try) You can also use avocado oil.

 - Make bigger batches.
 This batch only filled about 2 of my round tins so I doubled the recipe.
 Next time I will double that.

 I use this DIY paw balm every year and always have good results.

 Instead of little tins to store the balm in you can use small Mason jars, old lip balm containers, silicone molds, or even muffin tins.